ImageMagick/Usage-Markdown/anim_opt/index.md

 GIF animations in particular, have problems in handling colors, as you know it first does not allow semi-transparent colors, then has a 256 color limit per frame, and a 256 global color limit.

 Finally your best frame optimization will not work very well unless the colors used for a pixel in one frame also match the same color, in the next frame, when that part of the image did NOT change!
-This may seem like an easy problem but [Color Reduction](../quantize/#intro) is itself a extremely complex field, which required its own full section in IM Examples.
+This may seem like an easy problem but [Color Reduction](../quantize/#intro) is itself an extremely complex field, which required its own full section in IM Examples.

 Color problems are actually why most GIF animations you find on the World Wide Web are of the cartoon variety, or are very bad looking.
 Especially if resized from a larger version of the animation.